top of page

 BYCATCH

 Bycatch is a collaboration between Maria Renée Johnson and Eric Magrane that seeks to creatively address the shrimp trawling fishery in México's Gulf of California through visual arts, poetry, geography, and marine ecology.
 Poem and illustration pairs pay witness to the individual animals that are discarded as bycatch in this fishery -- rates of bycatch in some areas are 87% by weight on average.
-Parts of this project have been published in Edible Baja Arizona, Zócalo Magazine, Terrain.org, the Coordinates Society Magazine, as well as the academic journal Cultural Geographies.
+This fishery is a complex system that links the the incredible marine ecology of the Gulf, fishermen who spend much of their lives at sea, processing workers, countries that import the shrimp, primarily the United States and Japan, as well as layers of fisheries policies and indigenous fishing rights in the region.
+Parts of this project have been published in Edible Baja Arizona, Zócalo Magazine, Terrain.org, the Coordinates Society Magazine, the academic journal Cultural Geographies and the book, Geohumanidades, Arte & Biopolítica del Antropoceno.
 An exhibition of Bycatch at the University of Arizona Museum of Art was installed from February - April 2017 and from December 2018 - March 2019.

 mariaEricLandscape.jpg